escobot/twitter-bot/README.md

 [@DosisMy](https://twitter.com/DosisMy)
 Exploring the past through historical photographs.

-New tweet every half hour!
+New tweet every 10 minutes!

 ## Dev

 Requirements:
 - NodeJS
 - NPM
-- Twiiter Dev account and app
+- Twitter Dev account and app

 How to use:
 1- Create a new Twitter account and a new Twitter app.